deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-friend-locator/readme.md

 ## Setting deepstream up with React

 Setting up deepstream in React is actually quite simple.
-Once you download and install deepstream.io, connecting to the deepstream server looks like:
+Once you download and install deepstream, connecting to the deepstream server looks like:

 #### In your constructor connect to deepstream: